Description

 Ingredients

-- about 16 fresh figs, quartered
+- About 16 fresh figs, quartered

-- 1/2 cup ground, roasted hazelnuts
+- 1/2 cup ground roasted hazelnuts, divided

-- 8 tablespoons chestnut flour (or tigernut flour)
+- 8 tablespoons chestnut flour or tigernut flour

 - 8 tablespoons almond flour

-- 2 tablespoons coconut flour
+- 2 tablespoons coconut flour, plus more if needed

-- 4 tablespoons shredded coconut
+- 4 tablespoons unsweetened shredded coconut

 - 1 teaspoon baking powder

-- 2 big pastured eggs
+- 2 large pastured eggs

 - 4 tablespoons hazelnut butter